 The finding comes from an ongoing study of more than 30,000 Norwegia"...

 (Generic versions may still be available.)

 Medical Editor: John P. Cunha, DO, FACOEP

-Dynapen (dicloxacillin sodium) is used to treat many different types of infections caused by bacteria such as bronchitis, pneumonia, or staphylococcal (also called "staph") infections.
-It is a penicillin antibiotic.
+Dynapen (dicloxacillin sodium) is a penicillin antibiotic used to treat many different types of infections caused by bacteria such as bronchitis, pneumonia, or staphylococcal (also called "staph") infections.
 The brand name Dynapen is no longer available in the U.S. Generic versions may be available.
-Common side effects include nausea, vomiting, stomach pain, vaginal itching or discharge, headache, swollen, black, or "hairy" tongue, or thrush (white patches or inside your mouth or throat).
+Common side effects of Dynapen (dicloxacillin sodium) include nausea, vomiting, stomach pain, diarrhea, vaginal itching or discharge, headache, swollen, black, or "hairy" tongue, or thrush (white patches or inside your mouth or throat).

 Our Dynapen (dicloxacillin sodium) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.